-I want to address some of the issues and and set out the progress of the previous government and this government on Climate Change.
+I want to address some of the issues and set out the progress of the coalition and Conservative governments on Climate Change.
 I am proud to have voted for the Paris Agreement on Climate Change.
-The UK has cut emissions by more than 40 per cent since 1990, all while growing the economy by two thirds.
+The UK has cut emissions by more than 25 per cent since 2010.
 This is by far the best rate of reduction among the G20 countries who managed to reduce their overall emissions.
-Britain remains firmly on track to meet the target set by the Climate Change Act of 2008, which aims to reduce greenhouse gas emissions by 80% by 2050.
+Britain has now legislated to for net carbon zero by 2050 to ensure that our contribution to climate change ends.

-While this government remains steadfastly committed to the 80% reduction target, its ultimate goal remains net zero carbon emissions, as outlined in the Paris Agreement.
-To ensure that the current 80% emissions reduction target is met, the Government has invested more than £52 billion of taxpayer money in renewable energy in the UK since 2010.
-UK-wide CO2 emissions have fallen for six consecutive years, a new record.
 There is a broad public mandate for addressing climate change and promoting renewable energy sources.
 The Government has made the historic commitment to close all coal-fired power stations in the UK by 2025.
 Coal consumption has declined for seven straight years, and the Government intends to see it drop even further.
 In June, Britain went more than 18 days without using coal to generate electricity - the longest run since 1882.
 Locally, you will be aware that I led the campaign against the Whittonstall and Halton Lea Gate open cast coal mines, and have strongly supported the latest plans for a new open cast coal mine at Dewley Hill.

 The UK remains the premier destination for renewable energy investment.
 As shown in the graph below, more than 61% of investors would consider investing in the UK, higher than any other G20 country.